-Quarantine?
-Self-Isolation?
+Self-Quarantine?
+Isolation?
 Social Distancing?
 What They Mean And When To Do Them

 Q: Why is all this happening?

-In the U.S., testing got off to a slow start, limiting efforts to isolate those with the disease.
+In the U.S., testing got off to a slow start, limiting efforts to isolate those with the COVID-19 disease.
 Public health experts now say the most important goal is to slow the spread of the coronavirus so that the number of people who require medical attention doesn't overwhelm hospitals.

 If evidence holds from experiences to date in countries further along in the outbreak, most people who contract this virus will have mild cases.
-Still, the data from abroad indicates that 10% to 20% could end up in a more serious condition.
+Still, the data from abroad indicate that 10% to 20% could end up in a more serious condition.
 That means if tens of millions of Americans come down with COVID-19, potentially hundreds of thousands may need hospital care.

 No one wants that to happen.

 "That could stress the health system.
-We're trying to avoid becoming like Italy," says Joshua Sharfstein, vice dean for Public Health Practice and Community Engagement at the Johns Hopkins Bloomberg School of Public Health in Baltimore.
+We're trying to avoid becoming like Italy," says Joshua Sharfstein, vice dean for public health practice and community engagement at Johns Hopkins University's Bloomberg School of Public Health in Baltimore.

-In Italy, the number of cases rapidly skyrocketed from a handful a few weeks ago to more than 15,000 cases and more than 1,000 deaths.
-The rapid escalation may be partly attributed to aggressive testing, but hospitals in the northern part of the country are running out of ICU beds.
+In Italy, the number of cases rapidly skyrocketed from a handful a few weeks ago to now more than 27,000 cases and over 2,100 deaths.
+The rapid escalation may be partly attributed to aggressive testing, but hospitals in the northern part of the country are running out of beds in intensive care units.

 Q: What is the difference between self-quarantining and self-monitoring?